FrancescoSaverioZuppichini/search-all/docs/BLOG.md

         )
 ```

-We are setting `db_engine=True`, meaning we won't store the data on our disk but we will use deep lake cloud to both store the data and run our quries.
+We are setting `db_engine=True`, meaning we won't store the data on our disk but we will use deep lake cloud to both store the data and run our queries.

-Then we need to define the shape of the data
+Next, we need to define the shape of the data

 ```python
 with ds: